VisualComputing/nub/README.md

 ## Nodes

 A node may be translated, rotated and scaled (the order is important) and be rendered when it has a shape.
-[Node](https://visualcomputing.github.io/nub-javadocs/nub/core/Node.html) instances define each of the nodes comprising a scene graph and they can be either _attached_ to a particular scene or _detached_.
+[Node](https://visualcomputing.github.io/nub-javadocs/nub/core/Node.html) instances define each of the nodes comprising a scene graph.
 To illustrate their use, suppose the following scene graph is being implemented:

 ```processing
 World